What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Evaluating Sentence Representation Models using STR-2022

 \subsection{Do Unsupervised Embeddings Capture Semantic Relatedness?}

 We first explore unsupervised approaches to sentence representation where the embedding of a sentence is derived from that of its constituent tokens.
-The token embedding can be of two types: \begin{itemize} \item \textbf{Noncontextual Word Embeddings:} We tested three popular models: Word2Vec \cite{mikolov2013linguistic}, GloVe \cite{pennington2014glove}, and Fasttext \cite{grave2018learning}. \item \textbf{Contextual Word Embeddings:} We tested pretrained contextual embeddings from BERT \cite{devlin2019bert} and RoBERTa \cite{liu2019roberta}.
-We use the bert-base-uncased and roberta-base models from the HuggingFace library.\footnote{\url{https://huggingface.co}} \end{itemize} We obtain sentence embeddings from the token embeddings both by mean-pooling the token embeddings from the final layer and max-pooling the token embeddings of the final layer.
-For the contextual embeddings, we also explore using the embedding of the classification token ([CLS]).\footnote{The [CLS] token is the first token of every sequence encoded by the model, and is generally used as an aggregate sequence representation for downstream tasks.}
+The token embedding can be of two types: \begin{itemize} \item \textbf{Static Word Embeddings:} We tested three popular models: Word2Vec \cite{mikolov2013linguistic}, GloVe \cite{pennington2014glove}, and Fasttext \cite{grave2018learning}. \item \textbf{Contextual Word Embeddings:} We tested pretrained contextual embeddings from BERT \cite{devlin2019bert} and RoBERTa \cite{liu2019roberta}.
+We use the bert-base-uncased and roberta-base models from the HuggingFace library.\footnote{\url{https://huggingface.co}} \end{itemize} We obtain sentence embeddings by both mean-pooling and max-pooling the token embeddings from the final layer.
+For the contextual embeddings, we also explore using the embedding of the classification token ([CLS]).

 Table \ref{tab:unsupervised_embeddings} shows the results.
 As baseline, we include how well simple lexical overlap (Dice score) predicts relatedness (row 1).
-Observe that mean-pooling with word2vec (row 2) obtains slightly higher correlation than the baseline, but the majority of the non-contextual embedding models fail to obtain better correlations (rows 3--9).
+Observe that mean-pooling with word2vec (row 2) obtains slightly higher correlation than the baseline, but the majority of the static embedding models fail to obtain better correlations (rows 3--9).
 The contextual embeddings from BERT and RoBERTa do not perform better than the word2vec embeddings (rows 10--15).
-Overall, unsupervised sentence representation methods leave room for improvement.
+Overall, the unsupervised methods leave much room for improvement.